 \section{Discussion and conclusions}

-In this paper with made the following original contributions.
-We showed that by employing the extended Gauss-Newton approximation of the Hessian both Hessian-Free and Krylov Subspace Descent can be interpreted as implementing natural gradient.
+In this paper we have made the following original contributions.
+We showed that by employing the extended Gauss-Newton approximation of the Hessian both Hessian-Free Optimization and Krylov Subspace Descent can be interpreted as implementing natural gradient descent.
 Furthermore, by adding the previous search direction to the Krylov subspace, KSD does something akin to an approximation to nonlinear conjugate gradient on the manifold.

-We proposed an approximation of nonlinear conjugate gradient on the manifold which is similar in spirit to KSD, with the difference that we rely on linear conjugate gradient to invert the metric $\mathbf{G}$ instead of using a Krylov subspace.
+We proposed an approximation of nonlinear conjugate gradient on the manifold which is similar in spirit to KSD, with the difference that we rely on linear conjugate gradient to invert the metric $\mathbf{F}$ instead of using a Krylov subspace.
 This allows us to save on the memory requirements which can become prohibitive for large models, while still retaining some of the second order information of the cost and hence converging faster than vanilla natural gradient.

-Lastly we highlighted the difference between natural gradient and TONGA, and brought forward two new properties of the algorithm compared to stochastic gradient descent.
-The first one is an empirical evaluation of the robustness of natural gradient to the order of examples in the training set, robustness that can be crucial when dealing with non-stationary data.
-The second property is the ability of natural gradient to guard against large drops in generalization error especially when the accuracy of the metric is increased by using unlabeled data.
+Lastly we highlighted the difference between natural gradient descent and TONGA, and brought forward two new properties of the algorithm compared to stochastic gradient descent.
+The first one is an empirical evaluation of the robustness of natural gradient descent to the order of examples in the training set, robustness that can be crucial when dealing with non-stationary data.
+The second property is the ability of natural gradient descent to guard against large drops in generalization error especially when the accuracy of the metric is increased by using unlabeled data.
 We believe that these properties as well as others found in the literature and shortly summarized in section \ref{sec:prop} might provide some insight in the recent success of Hessian Free and KSD for deep models.

-Finally we make the empirical observation that natural gradient can perform well even when its metric and gradients are estimated on rather small minibatches.
+Finally we make the empirical observation that natural gradient descent can perform well even when its metric and gradients are estimated on rather small minibatches.
 One just needs to use different samples for computing the gradients from those used for the metric.
 Also the step size and damping coefficient need to be bounded to account for the noise in the computed descent direction.